 IP, Intellectual Property, not to be confused with Internet Protocol, In Progress, Instrument Panel or a myriad of other interesting options, deserves your time simply because it creates value.
 Whether you’re registering a trademark, design right, patent, or relying on unregistered rights for copyright, intellectual property may feel intangible but is, really, worth hugging [social distance rules apart] on British IP Day.

-Love your IP and it will love you right back.
+Love your Intellectual Property and it will love you right back

 If you’ve created a product and registered the trademark but not your design, it’s relatively easy (albeit unethical) for someone else to copy the idea and take it to market under another brand name.
 And if you’re new, haven’t made much noise around your original trademark/brand, how is the unsuspecting consumer to know that the product they have just fallen in love with, was created by someone else?
 You lose crucial sales as someone else makes merry with what should have come your way.
 However, if you had registered your design, and using this IP to prove your originality, you can take the infringing product offline, with the minimum of hassle, and seriously quickly.
 This means the space (and customers and revenues) are there for you to claim back.
 Result!